SeimiNomore/JLC-Folio/about.md

 description: Learn more about JLC-ART and the vision behind the Artworks Codex.
 ---

-a professional artist—sharing the work, passion, and creative vision that drives my career.
+A professional artist—sharing the work, passion, and creative vision that drives my career.

 What You’ll Find
 - Processes: An inside look into my creative process, from conceptualization to completion, highlighting the meticulous techniques and inspirations behind each project.